-By convention, most enzymes names end with ase and typically their name indicates their function or the substrates they bind, or the product they make.
-This is a very useful way of naming things because very often the name can give us a clue about the action, substrate or product involved.
+By convention, most enzyme names end with ase and typically their name indicates their function or the substrates they bind, or the product they make, etc. This is a very useful way of naming things because very often the name gives us useful information about the action, substrate or product involved.

-Before we begin to explore the -ase name endings, it is important to note that there are exceptions to this naming convention.
-We will encounter another type of naming system shortly, and that is the usage of the "-ogen" ending to denote the changes in the length of the enzyme (as in the linear sequence of amino acids) and how this is related to the cutting and activation of inert enzymes.
+Before we begin exploring the -ase name endings, it is important to note that there are exceptions to this naming convention.
+We will encounter another type of naming system shortly, that being the usage of the "-ogen" ending to denote the changes in the length of the enzyme.
+When the linear sequence of amino acids of an enzyme are cleaved or cut or lyzed, this shortens them, causing the activation of longer inert enzymes into smaller active enzymes.